openfort-xyz/sample-browser-non-custodial-alpha/README.md

-# Openfort embedded wallet with 3rd Auth
+# Openfort embedded wallet with third-party Auth

 This is a template for integrating [**Openfort**](https://www.openfort.xyz/) into a [NextJS](https://nextjs.org/) project using [Firebase](https://firebase.google.com/) as for authentication.
 Check out the deployed app [here](https://create-next-app.openfort.xyz/)!